-The Local Community Journalism Fund: A new proposal for federal intervention in America's news crisis
+A Local Community Journalism Fund: A new proposal for federal intervention (with local distribution) in America's news crisis

 The importance of local news for democracy is confirmed by dozens of academic studies.
 Local news increases participation in elections.
 It also slows polarization by de-nationalizing local politics, by increasing voters’ focus on local issues and by reducing the significance of partisan identity and national political conflicts.
 Further, investments in local news bring financial returns to the public.
 Studies have found that every dollar spent on local news can bring hundreds of dollars in public benefit by reducing corruption, increasing public oversight and improving government function.
 Studies also show that local news is associated with a shared sense of community.
 That is especially important today, as people are increasingly driven apart by social media algorithms favoring divisive, emotional content, and by a commercial media universe where rage and argument can be profitable.
 In a time of growing division, there is great societal value in the ability of local news to increase social trust and build community.